Behavior

 Protective Dog Outdoors

 When our dog’s ancestors used to roam the forest, they often relied on their other pack members to watch their back.
 These wild dogs would offer their pack members protection at all times.
 This was especially crucial when going to the bathroom.
 This activity is seen as a vulnerable state among our canine friends.
-This is due to the fact that a dog is in a vulnerable position while using the restroom, as well as the fact that they are slightly distracted.
+This is because a dog is in a vulnerable position while using the restroom, as well as the fact that they are slightly distracted.

 Dog Looking Through Door